NataliaVelasquez18/Weather-analysis-with-SQLAlchemy-and-SQLite/README.md

 ## Business Problem

-When opening a new business and delivering profitability to investors depending on the type of buisness, several external conditions need to be taking in account such as weather conditions.
-Th
+When opening a new venture and delivering profitability to investors depending on the type of buisness, several external conditions, such as weather, need to be taking in account before presenting the proposal.
+In this project, we will be analyzing historical weather data and it's relationship with the new venture.
+The purpose of this work, is to enable investors with the necessary information in order to make a well informed decision on wheather or not they should invest in the business.
-Managing company data in Excel or VBA can become conversome as organizations grow and more business users need answers from data.
-As companies scale they need to put a different system in place to store and manage large amounts of data.
-The purpose of this project is to show how to build a database using SQL when transitioning from using csv files and how efficient is to retrive any information needed for analysis.

 ## Getting Started